107: The DVD of anger

 Somebody,

-obviously, if they directed it, they would have been involved.
+obviously, if they directed it, they would be involved.
+Someone edited it.

 Someone sound music.